 Don’t go on any expensive Game of Thrones tours (or buy any merchandise)

 Nothing screams tourist more than going on a Game of Thrones tour in Dubrovnik.
 For those who have been living in a dark abyss for the past few years: Game of Thrones is an HBO series about tits, horses, and some other stuff in medieval times.
-One of it’s settings, King’s Landing, is based on Dubrovnik.
-A few shots have actually been taken at the place itself, making it a huge tourist attraction to find out where they are.
+One of its settings, King’s Landing, is largely filmed in Dubrovnik, making it a huge tourist attraction with souvenirs, living statues, and tours to visit the filming locations.
 Neat, but not for €25 (or even up to €100!).
 Especially when there is an easy way to do it yourself, thanks to the efforts of a fellow blogger.
-Read on..

 Do hum the Game of Thrones theme tune when you walk through “King’s Landing”

 “Nuuuhh nuuuuh nuh nuh nuuuuuh nuuuuuh nuh nuh nuh”.
 I think we all know the lyrics.
-The funniest things I encountered was a local living inside the old town watching Game of Thrones in his house.
+One of the funniest things I encountered was when I peeked through the window of one of the houses in Dubrovnik’s old town, only to see that the person was watching Game of Thrones.
 Inception much?